 If the dog’s stress level from a hug is high enough, the dog can bite.
-And the hugger’s face is right next the dog’s face and therefore their teeth.
+And the hugger’s face is right next to the dog’s face and therefore their teeth.
 That puts whoever is hugging the dog at risk of serious injury.
 Even if your dog tolerates hugs from you, they might not be okay with one coming from a stranger or young child.
-It’s essential to teach children safe ways to interact with dogs other than hugging, especially dogs they don’t already know.
+It’s essential to teach children safe ways to interact with dogs, especially dogs they don’t already know, other than hugging.

 How to Know When Your Dog Is Uncomfortable

-- Stiffness.
-If you dog stiffens or becomes still when you hug them, they are not enjoying the experience.
+If your dog stiffens or becomes still when you hug them, they are not enjoying the experience.
 A happy dog is loose and relaxed.